 Making the most of pretend-play

 - Know when to step in (or step back): You don’t always want to be watching from the sidelines, but sometimes it’s best to let Baby take the reins.
-Witnessing pretend-play from a distance can teach you about Baby’s feelings toward particular objects, and even understand ways in which he perceives the world around them.
+Witnessing pretend-play from a distance can teach you about Baby’s feelings toward particular objects, and even understand ways in which they perceives the world around them.

 Sources